 What is real estate due diligence?

-Yes, but the criteria are often stricter and not all banks offer this type of financing.
+Yes, but criteria are often stricter and not all banks offer this type of financing.

-Passport, proof of address, origin of funds, bank statements, company documents and wealth documentation depending on the situation.
+Passport, proof of address, source of funds, bank statements, company documents and wealth documentation depending on the situation.

-Can a luxury apartment be rented as a short term rental in Paris?
+Can a luxury apartment be rented as a seasonal rental in Paris?

 Yes, but Parisian regulations are particularly strict and sometimes require specific authorizations.